 Prior to the Renaissance, European paintings were symbolic rather than realistic.
-Important figures were shown as larger than other figures in a painting.
+Important figures were shown as larger than others.
 Starting in the 1400s, artists began using perspective to create an illusion of space and depth.

 There are several kinds of perspective: